thphuoc/PagerSlidingTabStrip/README.md

 To not just look like another Play Store styled app, go and adjust these values to match your brand:

- * `pstsIndicatorColor` Color of the sliding indicator
+ * `indicatorColor` Color of the sliding indicator
- * `pstsUnderlineColor` Color of the full-width line on the bottom of the view
+ * `underlineColor` Color of the full-width line on the bottom of the view
- * `pstsDividerColor` Color of the dividers between tabs
+ * `dividerColor` Color of the dividers between tabs
- * `pstsIndicatorHeight`Height of the sliding indicator
+ * `indicatorHeight`Height of the sliding indicator
- * `pstsUnderlineHeight` Height of the full-width line on the bottom of the view
+ * `underlineHeight` Height of the full-width line on the bottom of the view
- * `pstsDividerPadding` Top and bottom padding of the dividers
+ * `dividerPadding` Top and bottom padding of the dividers
- * `pstsTabPaddingLeftRight` Left and right padding of each tab
+ * `tabPaddingLeftRight` Left and right padding of each tab
- * `pstsScrollOffset` Scroll offset of the selected tab
+ * `scrollOffset` Scroll offset of the selected tab
- * `pstsTabBackground` Background drawable of each tab, should be a StateListDrawable
+ * `tabBackground` Background drawable of each tab, should be a StateListDrawable
- * `pstsShouldExpand` If set to true, each tab is given the same weight, default false
+ * `shouldExpand` If set to true, each tab is given the same weight, default false
- * `pstsTextAllCaps` If true, all tab titles will be upper case, default true
+ * `textAllCaps` If true, all tab titles will be upper case, default true

 *All attributes have their respective getters and setters to change them at runtime*